ankit-gahlawat-007/VR_Project2_Ankit_Gahlawat_PH2024002/README.md

 Fine-tuning significantly improved all metrics.
 Exact match accuracy nearly **5×** baseline, and semantic similarity (BERTScore, BARTScore) showed consistent gains.

 ---

+#### Interpreting BARTScore
+The improvement in Mean BARTScore from -6.15 to -4.22, while still negative, indicates that the fine-tuned model is now better at generating text that is more consistent with and informed by the input.
+This suggests that the fine-tuning process has helped the model learn to better leverage the input information to produce more relevant and coherent outputs.

+#### Interpreting BERTScore
+The considerable increase in Mean BERTScore from 0.31 to 0.64 highlights a significant enhancement in the semantic similarity between the generated and reference text

+#### Interpreting Accuracy
+The substantial jump to 49.13% exact match accuracy demonstrates a remarkable improvement.
+After fine-tuning with LoRA, your model is now nearly five times more likely to generate outputs that are word-for-word identical to the correct answers.
+This signifies a much better ability to understand and replicate the specific phrasing required.

 ## 5. **Any Additional Contribution / Novelty**